Explore how Lisa Fitzgerald became an Ontra legal partner and is able to support her family while continuing her restorative justice work.

-Freelance attorneys: Planning for a more flexible legal career
+Freelance lawyers are planning for more flexible legal careers

 SHARE THIS ARTICLE